 When it comes to making swaps one to one from all-purpose flour to gluten-free flour, I usually try to use a gluten-free flour blend that I already know I like.
 Using a new-to-me gluten-free flour blend and not knowing the texture or density it creates when baking can be frustrating to me.

 If you don’t have a gluten-free flour blend that you love, you can check out my post on the best gluten-free flour blends and give them a test drive to find one that suits your baking needs.

 This gluten-free banana bread is also dairy-free.
 I eat a dairy-free diet and although the rest of my family does not, they will eat just about anything that I make regardless of whether it’s dairy-free or not.

-This recipe is made dairy-free by using coconut milk and vegan butter in place of what you’d normally find cow’s milk and butter.
+This recipe is made dairy-free by using coconut milk (I used the carton) and vegan butter in place of what you’d normally find cow’s milk and butter.